From Modest Clothing Bible Study by Ray and Elaine Powell

 - Is the material sheer (see-through) or porous, thus giving a “look-see” to those around you?
 (Sheer, lacy or fishnet-type materials are seductive, teasing the eyes and the imagination.)

 - Does the material cling to your chest, thus revealing your shape, such as with knit or silky fabrics?
 T-shirts often offend on this point.
-Even a loose T-shirt will lie naturally against your bosom, marking out the size, and settling into your cleavage area, resulting in a most immodest display of your breasts.
+Even a loose T-shirt will lie naturally against your bosom, marking out the size, and settling into your cleavage area.

 Is My Clothing Modest in All Positions?